wagonorgehelp/WagoNorge-B.Sc-2020-VA-revised/PLC-side/e!Cockpit programs/readme.md

 ### Download and setup
 1. Dowload the e!Cockpit program.
-  a.
-Option 1: Create a new project and import the .export files.
+ - Option 1: Create a new project and import the .export files.
-  b.
-Option 2: Download and run .ecp files.
+ - Option 2: Download and run .ecp files.